Glitter in the Air: Critical reception

 Evan Sawdey of PopMatters said, "Of all the ballads, though, the quiet piano closer 'Glitter in the Air' takes the cake, never once overplaying its hand, remaining sweet without once ever succumbing to saccharine niceties (think of a Jason Robert Brown song without the vocal showboating).
 It's the sweetest moment on the entire disc, but it only succeeds because it's also the least complex song here".
 Craig Emonds of The South End stated that while "every song has potential to do well and is quite likable, [...]
 Pink's vocals are strong and shine particularly in the ballad 'Glitter In The Air'."
 Nekesa Mumbi Moodoy of the Associated Press said that "What makes the song so moving is that despite all of the heartache, she doesn't appear gun-shy about taking the leap again".

 Justin Pacheco of The Good 5 Cent Cigar compared it to "I Don't Believe You", saying, "[it] exemplifies the sappy ballad [...] and would not seem out of place being sung by any other big pop singer.
 'Glitter in the Air' is another big pop ballad along the same the same lines".
 Patrick Ferrucci of the New Haven Register commented in the album review that "She does get a little wishy-washy though, going from tunes like 'Mean' and 'It's All Your Fault' to 'Please Don't Leave Me' and 'Glitter in the Air'".
 He also added that the high points of Funhouse were the four tracks produced by Max Martin.
 Jonathan Keefe of Slant Magazine stated that one of the biggest problems in Funhouse was its songwriting, saying, "'Glitter in the Air,' with its emo-esque "You called me sugar" bridge, is overwrought with its clichéd imagery".

-Chart performance
+Commercial performance

-"Glitter in the Air" impacted radio as a new single by her record label, minutes after her performance at the Grammy Awards.
-On February 11, 2010, the song debuted at No. 18 on the Billboard Hot 100, with sales over 114,000 units.
-It became her fifth charting single from Funhouse in the United States, the most charting singles from one of her albums.
-The same week, it debuted at No. 13 on the Canadian Hot 100.
-The song also received significant airplay on U.S. adult radio, peaking at No. 8 on the Adult Top 40 chart, her fourth top-ten hit from the album on that chart.
+In the United States, "Glitter in the Air" impacted radio stations as a new single minutes after Pink's performance at the 52nd Annual Grammy Awards on January 31, 2010.
+On February 11, the song debuted at number 18 on the Billboard Hot 100, with digital download sales of over 114,000 units.
+It became the fifth single from Funhouse to enter the chart, thus marking most charting singles from one of Pink's albums.
+The song also received significant airplay on adult contemporary radio, peaking at number eight on the Adult Top 40, becoming her fourth top-ten hit from Funhouse on the chart.
+In Canada, the song debuted at number 13 on the Canadian Hot 100.